 Stuart’s training involved 3 years of post graduate training and assessment 1993-1996, This meant over 200 client cases (over 1,000 client hours) being assessed and all standards assessed by City and Guilds NVQ to level 4 TDLB standards.
 He has studied philosophy and psychology at university level including in his MSc Psychology, and a BA(Hons) Philosophy and psychological studies.

 Philosophy that applies to therapy

 Influences include but do not limit by:

-Psychoanalysis, counselling, psychotherapy, hypnotherapy, talking therapy, listening skills, hypnosis, cognitive behavioural analysis therapy, psychotherapist, hypnotherapist, counsellor, psychology, psychologist, hypnotherapist, Edinburgh, Stirling, Glasgow, Falkirk, mindfulness, eastern philosophy, Buddhism, Taoism, Zen, MBCT, MBSR, Mindfulness teaching, psychodynamic.
+Psychoanalysis, counselling, psychotherapy, hypnotherapy, talking therapy, listening skills, hypnosis, cognitive behavioural analysis therapy, psychotherapist, hypnotherapist, counsellor, psychology, psychologist, hypnotherapist, Edinburgh, Stirling, Dublin, Glasgow, Falkirk, mindfulness, eastern philosophy, Buddhism, Taoism, Zen, MBCT, MBSR, Mindfulness teaching, psychodynamic.